Domga1221/System-Programming/README.md

 - use system library
 - multithreading

-Client was provided by my university, it is located in the client folder, alongside with another provided server implementation
+Client was provided by my university